jamesMcMeex/Tune-matching-logic/README.md

 - Of a complimentary key (Bbm, Fm, Ebm, C#, or potentially even G#) at tempos between 132bpm and 144bpm

-- Down 1 semitone from any of the complimentary keys, at tempos between 132bpm and 126bpm (pitched down).
+- Down 1 semitone from any of the complimentary keys, at tempos between 132bpm and 126bpm (pitched up).

 - Up 1 semitone from any of the complimentary keys, at tempos between 144bpm and 150 bpm (pitched down).